• Room 02.002 - 26 University Square

 Research Statement

-I work in the areas of comparative and international politics with a primary interest in the political economy of development.
-Recently this research focuses primarily on energy and natural resources, including how international oil and gas companies have shaped twentieth-century international relations and how today they are engaging with climate governance and shaping energy transitions.
-Geographically my research has mainly been focussed on sub-Saharan Africa, and in particular Southern Africa, and the post-colonial world more generally.
+I work in the areas of comparative politics and international relations with a primary interest in the political economy of development.
+Recently this research focuses on energy and natural resources, including how international oil and gas companies have shaped twentieth-century international relations and their role as pivotal actors in the current energy transition.
+Geographically my research has mainly been focussed on sub-Saharan Africa, especially South Africa, and the post-colonial world more generally.

-Having also taught an introductory course on American Politics for nearly 20 years, I am progressively integrating my interests in American politics into my wider research agenda by approaching the US case from a comparative perspective and in the wider context of American Political Development.
-Specific interests include the politics of transitions (e.g., the American Revolution and Reconstruction), postcolonial and race relations (e.g., comparative studies of Jim Crow and settler minority rule in Southern Africa) and US energy politics with a focus on the history of "Big Oil".
+Having for more than two decades also taught an introductory course on American Politics, I am progressively integrating an interest in American politics into my wider research agenda by approaching the US case from a comparative perspective and in the wider context of American Political Development.
+Specific interests include conservatism, political realignments in American history, race relations (e.g., comparative studies of Jim Crow and settler minority rule in Southern Africa) and US energy politics with a focus on the history of "Big Oil".

 My research at Queen's has been funded by the ESRC World Economy and Finance Research Programme, the British Academy, the Nuffield Foundation and the DfE Global Challenges Research Fund.
-Publications indicative of my key research interests have appeared in journals such as Political StudiesPolitical GeographyBusiness & SocietyThird World QuarterlyDemocratization, The Extractive Industries and SocietyAnnual Review of Environment and Resources, Journal of Contemporary African Studies and Commonwealth & Comparative Politics.
+Publications indicative of my key research interests have appeared in journals such as Political StudiesPolitical GeographyBusiness & SocietyThird World QuarterlyDemocratization, Energy Research & Social Science, The Extractive Industries and SocietyAnnual Review of Environment and Resources, Journal of Contemporary African Studies, and Commonwealth & Comparative Politics.
 I am also the author of Africa’s Development Impasse: Rethinking the Political Economy of Transformation (Zed Books).

 Teaching

-At the undergraduate level I convene and teach American Politics and a final-year module entitled Global Political Economy of Energy.
-At MA level I have contributed primarily to International Political Economy.
+At the undergraduate level I convene and teach American Politics (PAI2018) and a final-year module entitled Global Political Economy of Energy (PAI3012).
+At MA level I currently contribute to Critical Geopolitics (GGY7001) and Approaches to Research Design (HAP7001).

 Fingerprint